-As a Cheshire based Consultant Ophthalmologist in Private Practice for 15 years now, I am pleased to offer a comprehensive general ophthalmic service, with sub-specialty interest areas including paediatric eye care, oculo-mobility disorders and neuro-ophthalmology.
+As a Cheshire based Consultant Ophthalmologist in Private Practice for 18 years now, I am pleased to offer a comprehensive general ophthalmic service, with sub-specialty interest areas including paediatric eye care, ocular surface disease, oculo-mobility disorders and neuro-ophthalmology.

 I come from Chester and went to study medicine at Sheffield University in 1988.
 During this time, I ventured to Krishnankoil Rural Eye Hospital in South India for an influential elective period, and won a national award, The Duke-Elder Prize, in 1993.